Angels in Judaism: In popular belief

 In the ancient Near East, Jews understood the sun, moon, and stars to be angels, just as others in the same region viewed them as divine beings.
 Philo of Alexandria identified angels in Judaism to be the same being as daemons in Hellenistic thought.
 In Late Antiquity, the two most popularly invoked angels among Jews were Michael and Gabriel.
+Some Jews seem to have understood pagan deities or figures, such as Abraxas, Helios, and Hermes, to actually be angels.
+Figures who "entered heaven alive", such as Elijah, are sometimes interpreted by Jews as having been transformed into angels (historically and currently).